Skip to content

 All successful applicants should be:

-- Strong writers
+• Strong writers and creators

 Acceptance is based on a combination of GPA, academic experience, strong letters of recommendation, environmental connection, community engagement experience and writing strength.
 We strive to build productive, cohesive, well-rounded cohorts of 8-10 students/year.